Laurie Rubin

-Laurie Rubin (born 1978 or 1979) is an American classical mezzo-soprano who has performed as a recitalist, as a concert singer and in opera.
+Laurie Rubin (born 1979) is an American classical mezzo-soprano who has performed as a recitalist, as a concert singer and in opera.

 Early life and education

 Rubin grew up in Encino, Los Angeles, California.
 She She began learning piano at age four, and credits her interest in classical musical to her Austrian grandparents, who exposed her to the genre.
 She later decided to pursue opera as a career after attending a performance of The Phantom of the Opera at age 11.

 Rubin was born blind, and learned social cues, such as nodding or shrugging, from her brother.
 Her mother fought to have her admitted to Oakwood, the school her brother attended.
 Rubin attended Hebrew school as a child, and her synagogue, Valley Beth Shalom, allowed her to read her Torah portion in Braille during her bat mitzvah.

 She was trained at Oberlin College and the Yale School of Music.